Australian Payday Super Changes

 1. Payment Timing

-Currently, Super must be paid 28 days after quarter end at the latest.
+Currently, Super must be paid 28 days after the super quarter period end date at the latest to avoid SGC penalties.

 Effective from 1 July 2026, Super must be paid at the same time as wages.
 Depending on the scenarios, this will result in differences in payment deadlines.